 Vulnerable groups include:

-- Infants and young children: They are also less able to regulate body temperature and are reliant upon others to keep them cool and hydrated.
+- Infants and young children are also less able to regulate body temperature and rely upon others to keep them cool and hydrated.

 - Pregnant and nursing women: These women can easily become dehydrated during heat waves.

 - People with pre-existing medical conditions, including cardiovascular diseases, respiratory illnesses like asthma, and kidney disease.